-A similar data structure was proposed by researchers in data and knowledge bases in (Agrawal et al. 1989).
+A similar data structure was proposed by researchers in data and knowledge bases in [30].
 However, the authors did not use that representation for lattice operations as we do here.
 Instead, they focused on using it for obtaining more compact range-sequence codes for the transitive closure of the "is-a" relation of a taxonomy.
-That representation is equivalent to the one we specify here and to the one in (Aït-Kaci et al. 1989).
-Contrary to (Aït-Kaci et al. 1989), they define an element's code as the union of index ranges from the post-order arrangement of the a spanning tree of the "is-parent-of" relation of a taxonomy.
-Each concept in the taxonomy (i.e., each element in the poset) of post-order index j is then encoded as the interval (i, j) where i is the smallest post-order index of all its descendants.
+That representation is equivalent to the one we specify here and to the one in [1].
+Contrary to [1], they define an element's code as the union of index ranges from the post-order arrangement of the a spanning tree of the "is-parent-of" relation of a taxonomy.
+Each concept in the taxonomy (i.e., each element in the poset) of post-order index i is then encoded as the interval $\langle i, j \rangle$ where i is the smallest post-order index of all its descendants.
 Although they did not do it, it is easy to show that their representation is equivalent to bit vectors.
 But they did not specify lattice operations on their data structures as we do for ours in this document.
 What they focused on was minimizing the total number of packets in range codes.
 In order to do so, they suggest generating codes based on the "optimal" spanning tree for generating the most compact set of codes.
-The data structure and algorithm for what they call "compressed transitive closure" do not maintain dynamic interval consistency caused by potential adjacency as we do here.
-31 Although they do cite (Aït-Kaci et al. 1989), Agrawal et al. do so only in the conclusion as they had just noticed its publication.
-They suggest that their approach and that exposed in Aït-Kaci et al. (1989) might be combined for processing large taxonomies.
+The data structure and algorithm for what they call "compressed transitive closure" do not maintain dynamic interval consistency caused by potential adjacency as we do here.33 Although they do cite [1], Agrawal et al. do so only in the conclusion as they had just noticed its publication.
+They suggest that their approach and that exposed in [1] might be combined for processing large taxonomies.
 As far as we know, no follow-up on this suggestion was carried out.